-I wish to:

-- □ Receive the information by post\

-- □ Receive the information by email

-- □ Collect the information in person

-- □ View a copy of the information only

-- □ Go through the information with a member of staff

-\Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
+I wish to: ☐ Receive the information by post Receive the information by postReceive the information by email Collect the information in person ☐ View a copy of the information only ☐ Go through the information with a member of staff do through the information with a member of stan Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
 However, we cannot be held liable if the information is lost in the post or incorrectly delivered or opened by someone else in your household.
 Loss or incorrect delivery may cause you embarrassment or harm if the information is 'sensitive'.